Wondering how much it costs to live in Bali? Here's the breakdown, from rent and food to transport, coworking and the extra fees nobody mentions.

 Coliving

-The easiest way to land, especially for your first month or two.
+The easiest way to set up base, especially for your first month or two, is to colive.
 You get a room with the wifi already sorted, a built-in community, and none of the commitment of a year-long lease before you even know the island.
-Budget options like Cove start around IDR 6 to 9 million, while the fancier end climbs to IDR 10 million and up.
-It’s the most expensive way to buy simplicity, but for a soft landing it’s hard to beat.
+Budget options like Cove start at around IDR 6 to 9 million per month, while the fancier end climbs to IDR 10 million and up.
+It’s a somewhat expensive way to buy simplicity, but for a soft landing it’s hard to beat.

 Villa rental

-The Bali fantasy, and the one most people eventually chase.
-A modest one-bed villa runs IDR 10 to 18 million a month, while anything with a private pool in Canggu or Seminyak starts around IDR 20 million and climbs from there.
+The Bali dream, and the one most people eventually chase.
+A modest one-bed villa costs anything between IDR 10 to 18 million per month, while anything with a private pool in Canggu or Seminyak starts around IDR 20 million and climbs from there.
 Fair warning though, “villa” is a very generous word here.
-It covers everything from a beautiful open-plan place with a garden to a slightly damp box with a decorative plunge pool, so always view before you commit.
+It covers everything from a beautiful open-plan place with a pool and garden, to a slightly damp box with a decorative plunge pool.
+Always view before you commit.

 Kos and guesthouses